Dequinha (footballer, born 1955)

 Ademir Nunes Ribeiro (born 27 March 1955), better known as Dequinha, is a Brazilian former professional footballer who played as a defender and defensive midfielder.

 Career

 Versatile and capable of playing in several positions in defense, Dequinha arrived at Flamengo in 1973, where he made 142 appearances.
-He received his nickname in honor of the Dequinha, midfielder who also played in Flamengo during the 1950s.
-He also played for Royal Antwerp in Belgium from 1980 to 1983, and was two-time state champion for CSA in 1984 and 1985, ending his career in 1990 at Taubaté.
+He received his nickname in honor of the Dequinha, a midfielder who also played in Flamengo during the 1950s.
+He also played for Antwerp in Belgium from 1980 to 1983, and was two-time state champion for CSA in 1984 and 1985, ending his career in 1990 at Taubaté.
 Became an employee of Rio de Janeiro city hall.